Tag: Horror

 • The 15 best films that explore class divides

-The silent-era comedies of Charlie Chaplin were not simply about a hapless fellow with a funny waddle and mustache; his Little Tramp character highlighted the indignities heaped upon the poor.
+The silent-era comedies of Charlie Chaplin were not simply about an unlucky fellow with a funny waddle and mustache; his Little Tramp character highlighted the indignities heaped upon the poor.
 Cinema has a rich tradition of highlighting the divisions between haves and have-nots.
 During the Great Depression, screwball comedies goosed the upper-class to the delight…

 • The 10 best movies about the workplace